Another garden update!

-I have translated almost all the plants in their best places (after observing the sun and shadows during different times).
+I’ve put almost all the plants in their best places after observing the sun and shadows during different times of the day.

-From my estimate, they are getting 11 hours sun at the moment, and one in the garden box because it was the only spot that received 7 hours of sun.
+From my estimation, they are getting around 11 hours of sun at the moment.
+I’ve put one in the garden box because it was the only spot that received 7 hours of sun.
 The rest of the time its shaded by the palm trees we have, so that isn’t suitable.

-Strawberry plants to the left are still small still small.
+My strawberry plants to the left are still small.
 I wish I had started doing this earlier in the year, but next year I’ll make sure I start as early as possible.
-This year I have just 7 plants, but next year there’ll surely be a lot more from all the runners.
+This year I have just 7 plants, but next year there will be more from all the runners that they are producing.

-The broccoli is also doing well, but I might have a problem with crowding.
-I don’t think the roots are that deep with these plants, so I might try moving one of them so they’re spaced out a bit.
-I think that won’t hurt the plant, or will it?
+The broccoli is also doing well, but I might have a problem with over-crowding.
+I don’t think the roots are that deep with these plants either, so I might try moving some of the plants so they’re spaced out a bit more.

-My 2nd garden box is coming along well, too.
-The spinach hasn’t really been touched because we put a net over the top that has very small holes in the net so big bugs and slugs won’t fit through but there is plenty of air circulation.
+My 2nd garden box is also coming along well, too.
+The spinach hasn’t really been touched because we put a net over the top.
+It has a lot of small holes in the net so big bugs and slugs won’t fit through but there is plenty of air circulation.

-We also have a beer-trap and found quite a few dead slugs by the tomato trees (in the plastic cups) and by the mint plant.
+We also have also placed a bear-trap and found quite a few dead slugs by the tomato trees (in the plastic cups) and by the mint plant.

-The cover can’t go over the whole box because of the tomato plant, but it covers most of it at least, and it’s only a short-term solution.
+The cover doesn’t go over the whole box because of the tomato plant, but it covers most of it at least, and it’s only a short-term solution anyway.

-I thought I best stick to a small variety of plants this year because it’s my first time and it might be a lot to manage.
+I thought it would be best to stick to a small variety of plants this year because it’s my first time gardening and doing more might be too overwhelming.
 I think next year I’ll plant a lot of different plants to get more variety in my diet.
-I’ll make sure that I keep you updated on the progress in my garden!